ArchI3Chris/SBCL-Basic-Client-Server-Example/README.md

 #### Notes

 I did test the scripts between my notebook and a Raspberry Pi and it did work.
 However, know that you have to use the actual network address for the socket.
-Using local host in the socket didn't seem to work for me for connections from the network (currently using two network connections on the Pi that ran the server script).
+Using localhost in the socket didn't seem to work for me for connections from the network (currently using two network connections on the Pi that ran the server script).
 Also, I didn't always get the connection right away and the client has thrown a connection refused error a few times until it finally got through.
 It seems, the Raspberry processes this a bit slowly.
 So, in production you might want to counter that with proper error-handling, acknowledgement, retries...

 ## Explanation